Spain Digital Nomad Visa Guide (2024)

 • Locals avoid going to certain parts of the city because they are too crowded,

-• Rent prices become too high for locals, and
+• Rent prices become too high for the locals, and

 • You have to book ahead if you want to see natural parks, landscapes, mountains, lakes, historical buildings, museums, etc.